pskarlas/rails_fast_dev/README.md

  docker-compose up
  ```

- During step 2 choose to keep the database.yml\
+ During step 2 choose to not overwrite database.yml\
  since it holds a default configuration  (based on DB container config).

+---
 ##### TO-DO
+---

++ Introduce a rails template following Domain Driven Design layering and conventions (including examples)
 + Introduce a rails template with most frequently used gems
-+ Introduce a rails template following Domain Driven Design layering and conventions (including examples)